JeffJerseyCow/z3_pin/README.md

 - No more than one two digit repeating code, e.g. 12266 (2266) and 66554 (6655)
 - No more than one consecutive repeating code, e.g. 12128 (1212) and 75656 (5656)

 With these constraints set at a specific length, e.g. a 5-digit pin.
-The Satisfiability Moduloe Theories (SMT) z3 is used to print out all offending PINs to create a blacklist.
+The Satisfiability Moduloe Theories (SMT) prover - z3 - is used to print out all offending PINs to create a blacklist.

 The purpose of the blacklist is to verify common PINs during PIN authentication and creation within applications.